Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 Toward the end of the kneading phase, the dough should be smooth and elastic as seen here.Pin

-During the final kneading stage, the dough should stick to the side and then pull away cleanly.
+During the final kneading stage, the dough should stick to the side and pull away cleanly.
 If it’s too dry and doesn’t stick, add milk a tablespoon at a time.
 If it’s too wet, sticking without pulling away, add flour a tablespoon at a time until it achieves the right consistency.

 Adding the cubed Cheddar cheese and jalapenos.Pin